jpaas/active_model_serializers/CONTRIBUTING.md

 - What are you using ActiveModelSerializers with?
 Rails?
 Grape?
 Other?
 Which versions?
 - If you are not running the latest version (please check), and you cannot update it, please specify in your report why you can't update to the latest version.
-- Operating system type + version
+- Operating system type + version.
 - Ruby version with patch level.
-And if you're using rvm, rbenv, etc.
+And whether you're using rvm, rbenv, etc.
   - Include your ruby -e "puts RUBY_DESCRIPTION".
 - Clearly-written steps to reproduce the issue (i.e. "Show me how to show myself." ), including:
   - What were you doing?
 Include code if possible.
     - Command line parameters used, if any.
     - RubyGems code in your Gemfile, if any.
-Gemfile.lock, if possible
+Gemfile.lock, if possible.
-    - Any configuration you've made
+    - Any configuration you've made.
   - What did you expect to happen?
   - What happened?
 Include as much information as possible.
     - Nature of reported defect (e.g. user name missing, not "It doesn't work.").
 Is it intermittent?